qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `MERMAID_MAX_SOURCE_CHARACTERS`: **5000**: Set the maximum size of a Mermaid source.
 (Set to -1 to disable)

-Gitea can support Markup using external tools.
+RIA Hub can support Markup using external tools.
 The example below will add a markup named `asciidoc`.

 ```ini
 [markup.asciidoc]